 Explore a wilderness of endless canyons and uncommonly formed buttes carved by the Colorado River at Canyonlands National Park.
 Rivers have divided this area into four distinct sections: Island in the Sky, The Needles, The Maze and the rivers themselves.
 Night Skies at Canyonlands are so pristine that is it joins three other national parks in southern Utah as an International Dark Sky Park.

 Visitor Tip: Because of the remote location of Canyonlands, many opt to stay in nearby Moab which provides visitor information, accommodations, and dining options.
 Check the park’s website for scheduled nighttime programs, or just throw down a blanket and get lost in the stars overhead.

 Yet another National Park located in Utah, Capitol Reef is a hidden treasure of landscapes filled with cliffs, canyons, and bridges.
 Its rich cultural history dates back to early archaic hunter-gatherers of the Fremont Culture and early homesteaders.
 Capitol Reef National Park was recently designated a Gold Tier “International Dark Sky Park” joining a select group of places across the world ideal for stargazing.

 Visitor Tip: With nearly 200 miles of trails, Capitol Reef is best explored on foot.
 There are opportunities for rock climbing, horseback riding, and biking.
 Wear appropriate footwear and include water, sunscreen, extra food, multi-purpose tool, and first aid kit in your backpack.

 Many of the above-mentioned parks have astronomy programs where people can learn more about the constellations and the night sky.
-Step outside this week and visit your nearest National Park where you can enjoy the night skies overhead.
+Step outside this week and visit your nearest National Park and enjoy the night skies overhead.